 - The number of chairs to remove to create wheelchair seating locations depends on the total seating (see table below checklist); and

-- Wheelchair locations should be integrated with other seating areas (chairs removed should be interspersed - front, middle, back, sides of room, etc.)
+- Wheelchair seating locations should be integrated throughout the entire seating areas (chairs removed should be interspersed - front, middle, back, sides of room, etc.).

 Tables/Information: Tables used for registration, interviewing, information display or other services/goods should be between 28-34" from the floor to the top of the table.
 If guests will be seated at the tables, knee space should be at least 27" from the floor to the bottom of the table.

 Materials: If overhead projections, easels or dry erase boards will be used, it's helpful to provide everyone with the same information in hard copy format.
-In addition, some people with visual impairments require the type size to be enlarged; having a few copies on hand with 16 point type is helpful.
+In addition, some people with visual impairments require the type size to be enlarged; having a few copies on hand with 16-point font is helpful.

-Food/Beverages/Info booths, etc.: Keep the following measurements in mind if you will be providing food or drinks, information, registration, use of machines/equipment, etc., at tables or booths:
+Food/Beverages/Info booths, etc.: Keep the following measurements in mind if you will be providing food, drinks, information, registration, use of machines/equipment, etc., at tables or booths:

 - Aisles: At least 36" wide for maneuverability, and up to 44" wide if goods/services are available on both sides of an aisle.